-With a 1.25/5 rating with the BBB, with customer reviews stating bad customer service, rate increases, and policies being canceled, you need to ask yourself, is this the company I want to be with?
+With a 1.25/5 rating with the BBB, with customer reviews stating bad customer service, rate increases, and final expense policies being canceled, you need to ask yourself, is this the company I want to be with?

-In addition, it has a low death rate, and coverage is only available up to age 74.
+In addition, it has a low accidental death rate, and coverage is only available up to age 74.